aws/awsui-documentation/components/grid.md

 # Grid

-A flexible component that enables you to distribute content on a page and helps you to build consistent, balanced, and responsive layouts across your application.
+The grid component is used to distribute content on a page.
+It helps build consistent, balanced, and responsive layouts across an application.